ErnesG/ErnesG/README.md

 Hi My name is Ernesto
  I am a Full Stack Web Developer:
-* Passionate Full Stack Engineer passionate about creating tech solutions to make people life easy, always leveraging on latest technologies.
+* Passionate  about creating tech solutions to make people's life easy, always leveraging on latest technologies.
 Focused on continuos learning and self improvement.
 Providing solutions using these amazing developement tools:
 - ReactJS
 - Express JS
 - ViteJs